upf-gti/SignBank/README.md

 - If validation runs, and fails, and user is in admin route, send him to search
 - Priority videos not working correctly
 - Pantalla de gestion de entradas
+- Click on the entire gloss seearch result